 What does a tutor do in class?

 Plan.
 Do I have a plan? (c) Did your tutor offer you a training program?
 This is the next step for the educator.
 Has he informed you about the number of hours that will have to be spent on mastering the material?
 And with a breakdown into work with a teacher, homework and language practice?
 Of course, the numbers will be approximate.
 A more accurate understanding will come after the start of classes.
 What kind of practice?
 The use of the language in the “field conditions” - at work, on vacation, in language speaking clubs.
 When neither a teacher nor a familiar textbook with a dictionary is nearby, but you need to listen-understand-speak-and be understood.
 Without such "extracurricular activities" it will be difficult to check the real progress towards the goal.
 And also identify places for additional study with a tutor.
 What does a tutor do else?
 Get ready to be surprised.
 The tutor does not have to talk much in class.
 And here we are not talking about abstract topics, but including those that correspond to the chosen course.
 You learn the language, you need to speak more.
 Otherwise, the tutor will simply “eat” your time with his “chatter”.
 You are an adult and you can read grammar rules at home on your own.
 But to explain the incomprehensible of them is the task of the tutor.
 Lesson time costs you money.
 And it should be used to your maximum benefit.
 Homework may sound like a sentence for an adult.
 Where else is her, if the wife, children, cat and thoughts about daily bread and tomorrow's scheduled meeting at work are at home?
 So you decided to learn the language or what?
 So, what does a tutor do for it?A language cannot be learned without integration into your everyday life (and do not believe any charlatans who promise knowledge in ... eleven lessons).
 Homework is part of the integration.
-And how much time and time depends on how successfully you cope with it.If you are one of those people looking for a good and reliable study help site, I can give you some information to help you find the best site and that would be https://studyfy.com/.
+And how much time and time depends on how successfully you cope with it.If you are one of those people looking for a good and reliable study help site, I can give you some information to help you find the site for study help and also tutoring and that would be best online tutors.
 With the increasing number of student academic help companies, you won't find a better study help company.